shabbyrobe/cachet/README.rst

     $backend->cacheTablePrefix = "foo_";

-The table needs to be initialised in order to be used.
-It is not recommended to do this inside your web application - you should do it as part of your deployment process or application setup:
+Tables are not created automatically.
+Call this to ensure the table exists for your cache:

 .. code-block:: php

     <?php
     $cache = new Cachet\Cache('pants', $backend);
     $backend->ensureTableExistsForCache($cache);

-    $backend->ensureTableExistsForCache($cache->id);
+If you are writing a web application, this should not be done on every request, it should be done as part of your deployment or setup process.

+The PDO backend uses a key array + fetcher for iteration by default, which is not immune from memory exhaustion problems.
 The ``mysqlUnbufferedIteration`` gets rid of any memory issues and makes the ``PDO`` backend a first class iteration citizen.
-The catch is that an extra connection is made to the database.
+The catch is that an extra connection is made to the database each time the cache is iterated.
 This connection will remain open as long as the iterator object returned by ``$backend->keys()`` or ``$backend->items()`` is in scope.
-This option is disabled by default.

 .. code-block:: php

     <?php
     // Use an unbuffered query for the key iteration (MySQL only):
     $backend->mysqlUnbufferedIteration = true;

+This option is disabled by default and is ignored if the underlying connector's engine is not MySQL.

 Session